-Copy Furnished: Complainant, if represented by an attorney; or Non-attorney representative Agency representative
+Complainant, if represented by an attorney or non-attorney representative Agency representative

-1. This notice will be issued to complainant/representative in accordance with the service rules set forth in paragraph 1-24.

-2. A copy of this notice and the certified return receipt or email receipt will be filed in the complaint file under Tab "Formal".

-3. A copy of the EEOC Form 573, Notice of Appeal/Petition will be attached to the final agency decision to dismiss.
+- 1. This notice will be issued to complainant/representative in accordance with the service rules set forth in paragraph 1-25. - A copy of this notice and the certified return receipt will be filed in the complaint file under Tab "Formal". - 3.
+A copy of the EEOC Form 573, Notice of Appeal/Petition will be attached to the final agency decision to dismiss.
 The form will be locally reproduced.